adrian-ozuna/Productio/readme.md

-# URL Shortener written in flask.
+# Note taking and todo list web app written in flask.

-This is a simple url shortener website that i coded for learning purposes.
+This is a simple website allows users to create, modify and delete notes and tasks.
-After users create a private account, they're able to create shortened links and share them.

 ## Requirements: